ranfysvalle02/lightning-xor/README.md

 3. **Robustness**: With appropriate regularization techniques, neural networks can mitigate overfitting, providing more reliable predictions compared to decision trees, especially with smaller datasets.

-## Implementing the XOR Model in PyTorch Lightning
+## Implementing XOR in PyTorch Lightning

 Now, let's dive into the code implementation of the XOR model using PyTorch Lightning.
 Below is the complete code: